 What types of units have implemented Accountable Care Units?

-The ACU® care model has been implemented successfully in the widest variety of units including medical and surgical units; acute, progressive, and intensive care units; emergency, rehab, and long term acute care units; and across a range of populations from geriatric to pediatric and psychiatric patients.
+The ACU® care model has been implemented successfully in a wide variety of units, including medical and surgical units; acute, progressive, and intensive care units; emergency, rehab, and long term acute care units; and across a range of populations from geriatric to pediatric and psychiatric patients.